Meet the 2018 Global Freight Awards judges

 Alan has a PhD in Natural Sciences from Cambridge University, which has been followed by over 20 years working to support the transport industry, as well as local and national policy makers.
 Much of Alan’s time has been spent on logistics projects, freight transport policy and emissions mitigation.

-Simon has worked in transport and logistics for over 20 years, and has extensive experience in retail distribution.
-His management experience includes positions in Bibby Distribution, Wincanton and Sainsbury’s, where he has spent the last 15 years.
+Jon has worked in end to end supply chain for 15 years, and has extensive experience in retail supply chain.
+His management experience includes positions at ASDA and Sainsbury’s, where he has spent the last 7 years.

 Nicolette van der Jagt

 Nicolette van der Jagt has been director general of CLECAT, the European organisation of Logistics Service Providers and Freight Forwarders, since January 2012 with a collective membership of 19000 companies.

 For 10 years Nicolette was secretary general of the Brussels-based European Shippers’ Council, which represents the interests of the national and international freight industry.
 Nicolette started working in public affairs with the Dutch organisation of transport and logistics (EVO) in 1992, and worked for the Brussels office of the Freight Transport Association for a number of years before taking over as secretary general.
 She has a university degree in international relations, French and European studies from the Universities of Utrecht (NL) and Strasbourg (FR).